chanhtran2410/MeHungry_FE/README.md

 _<span style="text-decoration:underline;">Menu Page:</span>_

 The manager can also view the name, availability, price, and descriptions for each item.
+They are displayed in form of a bill for efficient visibility and billing.
 ![alt_text](images/image2.png "image_tooltip")